 Our principal executive offices are located in Foster City, California, where we occupy a 76,922 square-foot facility under a lease expiring on April 30, 2028.
-We have additional U.S. offices in Bellevue, Washington and Raleigh, North Carolina.
-We also lease offices in Courbevoie, France; Moscow, Russia; Munich, Germany; Frankfurt, Germany; Nuremberg, Germany; Pune, India; Dubai, United Arab Emirates; Reading, United Kingdom; and Tokyo, Japan.
-In addition, during the fiscal year ended December 31, 2019, we entered into a new agreement to lease 281,787 square feet of office space in Pune, India, which has a non-cancellable lease term through February 2025.
+We also have 281,787 square feet of office space in Pune, India under a non-cancellable lease expiring in February 2025.
+We have additional U.S. offices in Bellevue, Washington and Raleigh, North Carolina and other offices in Courbevoie, France; Moscow, Russia; Munich, Germany; Frankfurt, Germany; Nuremberg, Germany; Milan, Italy; Almere, the Netherlands, Dubai, United Arab Emirates; Reading, United Kingdom; and Tokyo, Japan.
 We believe our facilities are adequate for our current needs and for the foreseeable future.

-We operate principal data centers at third-party facilities in Santa Clara, California; Ashburn, Virginia; Ontario, Canada; Geneva, Switzerland; Pune, India; and Amsterdam, the Netherlands.
+We operate principal data centers at third-party facilities in Santa Clara, California; Las Vegas, Nevada; Ashburn, Virginia; Ontario, Canada; Geneva, Switzerland; Pune, India; Dubai, United Arab Emirates; and Amsterdam, the Netherlands.